Jared Connaughton: International career

 Jared would go on to win two silver medals in the 100m and 200m respectively at the Canadian Championships, hosted in Calgary, Alberta.
 He was named to his third IAAF world championship team, where he competed in the 200m and 4x100m relay.

-In the 2012 season, Jared opened his outdoor season in the 200m event with a 20.54 second (March 28th in Arlington, Texas).
-He followed that performance with a life time best, running 20.30 (0.3) on May 9th in Fortaleza, Brazil.
+In the 2012 season, Jared opened his outdoor season in the 200m event with a 20.54 second (March 28 in Arlington, Texas).
+He followed that performance with a life time best, running 20.30 (0.3) on May 9 in Fortaleza, Brazil.

 He captured a bronze medal in the 200m at the Canadian Championships, hosted in Moncton, New Brunswick.

-On July 14th, Jared ran 10.19 (1.0) at the Ontario Track and Field Championships, in Ottawa, Ontario, his second fastest wind legal 100m performance of his career.
+On July 14, Jared ran 10.19 (1.0) at the Ontario Track and Field Championships, in Ottawa, Ontario, his second fastest wind legal 100m performance of his career.

 At the 2012 London Olympics, Connaughton again competed in the 200 m and 4 × 100 m relay for Canada.
 His team crossed the finish line 3rd in the 4 × 100 final, but they lost the bronze medal five minutes later when they were disqualified due to a lane violation committed by Connaughton.
 In the 200 m semifinal competition, Connaughton placed 11th.

 In 2013, Jared progress was hampered by a nagging achilles tendon injury which side-lined him for the early part of the outdoor season.
 However, he went on to win a silver medal in the 200m at the Canadian Championships in Moncton, New Brunswick.
 An other injury prevented him from competing at his fourth IAAF World Championships in Moscow, Russia.
 At the 2013 Francophone Games in Nice, France, Jared would go on to finish fourth in the 100m final and win Gold as member of the 4x100m relay team.

 In 2014, injuries hampered his season, where he'd withdraw from the 200m final at the Canadian Championships, which marked the first time in his illustrious career where he'd fail to win a medal at the National Championships (dating back to the 2006 Canadian Championships).
 He'd go on to compete at his second Commonwealth Games in Glasgow, Scotland where he wouldn't advance past the first round of the 100m.

 On August 29, 2014, Connaughton officially announced his retirement from the sport.
 He won a total of 19 medals at a variety of Canadian championships throughout his career including four juvenile (Legion), two junior, two Canada Games and 11 at the senior national championships.

 Post-retirement

 Connaughton now is an athletics coach at Fort Worth Country Day School, coaching cross country and track and field.
+Through his work there, he has led the boys track and field team to their first SPC Championship Team title in over 40 years, and the girls to their first a second SPC Championship Team titles ever (2022-2024).